 It’s up to the cook which aspect of the pudding cake to emphasize: For a more pudding-like dessert, while still warm, spoon portions into individual bowls.
 For a more cake-like presentation, let it rest until completely cool and firm, then unmold and slice.

-~Don’t be fooled by the pudding cake’s diminutive size.
-It is intensely rich and can serve 8 generously.
+Recipe notes: ~Don’t be fooled by the pudding cake’s diminutive size.
+It is intensely rich and can serve 6 to 8 generously.

 ~Beating the egg whites first, before turning to the yolks and sugar and incorporating the other batter ingredients means there’s no need to wash the beaters in between.
 Any washing saved is a boon for the cook, especially with this dish which requires several bowls for the putting together.

 ~I have adapted this recipe from my Pressure Cooker Gourmet (Harvard Common Press).
 But in summer, in the interest of saving time and heat in the kitchen, I prefer to engage my microwave.
 If you want to use a pressure cooker, cook, elevated above 2 inches of water in the pot, 25 minutes after bringing to high pressure, then let sit off the heat to finish cooking and cool for 10 minutes.
 If serving as cake slices, unmold the cake before it cools completely,

 Makes one 1-quart pudding cake, serves 6 to 8